PANCE Blueprint EENT (7%)

 Patient will present as → a 57-year-old male with a history of hypertension who complains of an acute onset of intermittent headaches and blurred vision of the right eye.

-Optic disc swelling that is caused by increased intracranial pressure.
+Papilledema is optic disc swelling that is caused by increased intracranial pressure.
 The swelling is usually bilateral and can occur over a period of hours to weeks

 DX: Diagnosis is by ophthalmoscopy with further tests, usually brain imaging and sometimes subsequent lumbar puncture, to determine the cause